haproxy/haproxy/doc/lua-api/index.rst

   This class provides a way for manipulating proxy and retrieving information like statistics.

+.. js:attribute:: Proxy.servers

+  Contain an array with the attached servers.
+Each server entry is an object of type :ref:`server_class`.

 .. js:function:: Proxy.pause(px)

   Pause the proxy.
 See the management socket documentation for more information.